An Equisingular Specialisation of the Compactified Jacobian and its applications: Introduction

 In $\textbf{\S6}$, we study the natural stratification of the variety $\mathcal J_k$ given by its successive singular locus.
-We show that this stratification satisfies Whitney conditions.
-Then by using Thom-Mather's first isotropy lemma we conclude the following.
+We show that this stratification satisfies the Whitney's conditions.
+Then, by using Thom-Mather's first isotropy lemma, we conclude the following.